• Canadian Travel

 The entire scene only lasts for about 15 minutes, but it is thrilling to feel like a witness to history.
 My boys love seeing the old guns fire.

-Plan on arriving by 4 am if you want to have a front row seat!
+Plan on arriving by 4 am if you want a front-row seat!

 Battle of Concord Reenactment

-You have a little bit of time to make it to the Old North Bridge in Concord because cars move much faster than the British marched.
+You have a little time to make it to the Old North Bridge in Concord because cars move much faster than the British marched.

-The re-enactment begins at 8:30 am with British regulars standing off against the militia.
-The “shot heard round the world” is fired as the two armies meet each other.
+The re-enactment begins at 8:30 a.m. with British regulars standing off against the militia.
+The “shot heard round the world” is fired as the two armies meet.

-These are the two main Patriot’s Day events, but check here for other activities going on during the weekend.
+These are the two main Patriot’s Day events, but check here for other weekend activities.

-Our family has really loved this glimpse at history, and we have gone 3 times over the last few years.
+Our family has really loved this glimpse at history, and we have gone three times over the last few years.
 It helps cement history in our minds.
-I loved it when my middle son came home from school to tell me that he explained the battles of Lexington and Concord to his class at school!
+I loved it when my middle son came home from school to tell me that he explained the battles of Lexington and Concord to his class!

 I highly recommend it!